smythp/intro-python-workshop/sections/google.md

 <br><br>

 Also notice the snarky debate below!
-Another feature of Stack Overflow.
+Another "feature" of Stack Overflow.

 ### Implementing our answer